United Way ALICE Project

 ALICE: A Grassroots Movement

 This grassroots movement is gaining momentum in local communities across the country and several new Reports are in development.
 With significant press coverage, a fresh, nonpartisan, dialogue has started about the importance and fragility of ALICE across the country.
-Building on a project first initiated in 2009 at United Way of Northern New Jersey, and a growing number of state partners, click on links below.
+Building on a project first initiated in 2009 at United Way of Northern New Jersey, and a growing number of state partners.

 State Reports and budgets related to the United Way ALICE Project are available for the following states: